-A user-programmed routine in which time-dependent sources and boundary conditions are specified.
+A user-programmed routine in which time-dependent sources and boundary conditions can be specified.

-BCTIME is called on each time step when a time-dependent source or boundary condition is specified by the user.
+BCTIME is called on each time step when a user-programmed, time-dependent source or boundary condition is specified.
 It allows the value of a source or boundary condition to be changed on any or all time steps.